rotki/rotki/docs/api.rst

 .. http:put:: /api/(version)/assets/prices/historical

-    Saves in the database the price for an asset in a given currency at a certain timestamp.
+    Manually adds the price of an asset against another asset at a certain timestamp to the database.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``.